bioinformatics-policlinicogemelli/ALOA/README.md

 - **Celltype couple** folder containing three images: cross-pcf curve, topographical map, and point cloud plot.
 Those three images are generated for each ROI and radius chosen by the user.
 When "on_roi" parameter is set to "True", topographical map is plotted on ROI and an extra image "TCM_on_ROI.tif" is generated.
 - **summary** folder containing the csv files with all the cross-pcf values for each couple of celltypes.

-If two or more groups are present, also a statistical analysis between cross-PCFs are evaluated and saved in **stats** folder for each radious.
+If two or more groups are present, also a statistical analysis between cross-PCFs are evaluated and saved in **stats** folder for each radius.

 ```
 Cross_PCF